Indigenous peoples of Siberia: Genetic relationships and links to Indigenous peoples of the Americas

 The map shows the origin of the first wave of humans into the Americas.
 Involved are the ANE (Ancestral Northern Eurasian, which represent a distinct Paleolithic Siberian population), and the NEA (Northeast Asians, which are an East Asian-related group).
 The admixture happened somewhere in Northeast Siberia.

 The earliest Indigenous peoples of Siberia were hunter-gatherers distantly related to modern Europeans, and diverged from a shared ancestral population around 38kya before populating Siberia.
 In Siberia, they received geneflow from an East-Eurasian population, most closely related to the 40kya old Tianyuan man (c.
 22-50%), representing a deep sister lineage of contemporary East Asian people, giving rise to a distinct Siberian lineage known as Ancient North Eurasian (ANE).
 By c.
 32kya, populations carrying ANE-related ancestry were probably widely distributed across northeast Eurasia.
 (Note: Sikora et al. (2019) model the Yana individuals as 22% East Eurasian and the remainder West Eurasian.
 Massilani et al. (2020) model the Yana individuals as around one-third East Eurasian and two-thirds West Eurasian.Vallini et al. (2022) model Yana as 50% West Eurasian and 50% East Eurasian.)

-Around 36kya an Ancient East Asian population diverged from other East Asians somewhere in Southern China and migrated northwards into Siberia, where they encountered and interacted with the Ancient North Eurasians to give rise to the Paleo-Siberians and the Ancestral Native Americans.
+Around 36kya, an Ancient East Asian population diverged from other East Asians somewhere in Southern China and migrated northwards into Siberia, where they encountered and interacted with the Ancient North Eurasians to give rise to the Paleo-Siberians and the Ancestral Native Americans.
 The Ancestral Native Americans would become isolated in the Beringia region, and subsequently populate the Americas.

 The last historical population movement can be associated with the Neo-Siberian expansion outgoing from Northeast Asia (15kya), and contributed ancestry to Indigenous groups throughout Siberia as well as to Native Americans, associated with the expansion of Paleo-Eskimo, and Eskimo-Aleut groups.
 Modern Indigenous peoples of Siberia derive varying degrees of ancestry from these three layers, although the Ancient North Eurasian like ancestry has been largely replaced.

-Indigenous Siberians and other Northern Asians form a distinct cluster within wider Eurasian genetic diversity, with their closest relative affinity towards Indigenous peoples of the Americas and Eastern Asians.
+Indigenous Siberians and other North Asians form a distinct cluster within wider Eurasian genetic diversity, with their closest relative affinity towards Indigenous peoples of the Americas and East Asians.
 Modern Indigenous Siberians also show some affinities with ancient Eastern European populations, such as the Yamnaya and Pitted Ware Cultures, although this affinity is more significant for western Siberians than eastern Siberians.
 Both western and eastern Siberians also have strong affinities with the Ust’-Ishim man.
 Present Siberian ancestry found across Eurasia and North America can be traced to a single gene pool from Middle Holocene Siberians that's best represented by Middle Neolithic Yakutia populations.
 These populations can be modeled as a mixture of Dzhylinda-1 (71%), which is a mixture of Ancient North Eurasian, Ancient Northern East Asian and Native American, and Early Neolithic West Baikal ancestries (29%), which is Ancient Northern East Asian-rich.
 Ancient Northern East Asian ancestry was presumably introduced from northeastern China.